prakashk95/API-Test/README.md

 Tested the product search functionality by keyword and validated response structure.

+**8. Get All Products**

+Tested the API endpoint to retrieve a complete list of all available products.
+Verified that the response contains a 200 status code and a properly structured JSON array with product details like ID, name, price, brand, and category

 **Tools Used:**

 **Postman** – For designing and running API tests